AakashRevankar/AakashRevankar/README.md

 ## About Me

-I'm a grad student at **Trinity College Dublin** with hands-on experience in **Machine Learning, Deep Learning, Image processing Computer vision, and Generative AI**
+AI/ML Engineer with hands-on experience in analyzing data, building scalable data pipelines, and developing Deep learning and Machine

-Currently I work with GaaraAI - IIT madras startup with pose estimation and vision algorithms.
-Building pipelines, containarizing using docker and webservices using FastAPI.
+Learning solutions using Python, focused on delivering practical AI applications for real-world business needs.

 ---